JustinTime42/IRIS/README.md

   - `home/system/{device_id}/status` = `updating` while applying files
   - `home/system/{device_id}/status` = `updated` after a successful apply
   - On errors, an SOS is published to `home/system/{device_id}/sos` with details
+- Garage Controller: Flood light relay defaults to ON at boot to ensure light availability immediately after power-up.
+You can change it via MQTT command/topic `home/garage/light/command` ("on"/"off"/"toggle").

 ## Troubleshooting